 the IP Investment.

+In case of a Secondary Sale whereby the IP Investment was not subject to it due to the circumstances set out in Article 13.6, the resulting Equity Reflow shall be allocated to the relevant EU Investment only.

 The aggregate amounts allocated to the EU Investment pursuant to Article 10.1(a)10.1(a) shall be further allocated in the following manner:

 first, to reduce the EU Investments Outstanding Amount [in the relevant Equity Portfolio], whereby, for the avoidance of doubt, any such amounts shall not reduce the Available [Equity Guarantee/Global] Cap;

-second, after EU Investments Outstanding Amount has been reduced to zero [in the relevant Equity Portfolio], to the EU up to the aggregate amounts paid by the Commission with respect to the EU Investment Shortfall Amount [under the relevant Equity Portfolio], or with respect to the Equity Portfolio Final Call Amount, which shall be paid to the Commission in accordance with Article 16 of the Agreement, as EU Recoveries;
+second, after the EU Investments Outstanding Amount [in the relevant Equity Portfolio] has been reduced to zero, to the EU up to the aggregate amounts paid by the Commission with respect to the EU Investment Shortfall Amount [in the relevant Equity Portfolio], or with respect to the Equity Portfolio Final Call Amount, which shall be paid to the Commission in accordance with Article 16 of the Agreement;

 third, any remaining amounts, to the EU and shall constitute Equity Portfolio Revenues, which shall be paid to the Commission in accordance with Article 16 of the Agreement.

-Recoveries paid by any Equity Intermediary to the Implementing Partner under an Equity Operation as a result of Irregularities or fraudulent actions of an Equity Final Recipient or the relevant Equity Intermediary, or as a result of the exclusion of an Equity Operation or of a Equity Final Recipient Transaction from coverage by the EU Guarantee following the process set out in Article 8.3, shall be allocated pari passu and pro rata to the size of the EU Investment and IP Investment relative to the Pari Passu Protection:
+Recoveries paid by any Equity Intermediary to the Implementing Partner under an Equity Operation as a result of Irregularities or fraudulent actions of an Equity Final Recipient or the relevant Equity Intermediary, or as a result of the exclusion of an Equity Operation or of an Equity Final Recipient Transaction from coverage by the EU Guarantee following the process set out in Article 8.3, shall be allocated pari passu and pro rata to the size of the EU Investment and IP Investment relative to the Pari Passu Protection:

 to the Implementing Partner; and

-to the EU, and the amount so allocated shall be paid to the Commission in accordance with Article 16 of the Agreement, as EU Recoveries.
+to the EU, and the amount so allocated shall be paid to the Commission in accordance with Article 16 of the Agreement.

 Allocation of an Equity Operation Shortfall Amount

-The Equity Operation Shortfall Amount shall be allocated pari passu and pro rata between the EU Investment and the IP Investment.
-Notwithstanding the preceding sentence, if the IP Investment was not subject to a Secondary Sale due to the circumstances set out in Article 13.6, the resulting Equity Operation Shortfall Amount shall be allocated to the relevant EU Investment only.
+The Equity Operation Shortfall Amount shall be allocated pari passu and pro rata between the EU Investment and the IP Investment of the relevant Equity Operation.
+Notwithstanding the preceding sentence, if the IP Investment was not subject to a Secondary Sale due to the circumstances set out in Article 13.6, the resulting shortfall amount shall be allocated to the relevant EU Investment only as EU Investment Shortfall Amount.

 Release of the EU Guarantee